bhavikcct/nest-js-server/backend/README.md

 npm run build
 npm run start:prod

+Run with Docker
+1. Start with Docker Compose

+If the database does not exist, it will be created with name cp_database.

+docker compose up --build

+This will start:

+PostgreSQL on port 5432

+NestJS API on port 3030
 🛡 Authentication & Middleware

-This app uses @nestjs/passport with the passport-jwt strategy.
+Uses @nestjs/passport with passport-jwt strategy.

 Routes are protected via @UseGuards(AuthGuard('jwt')).

-JWT is stored and passed via HTTP-only cookies in SSR apps (e.g., Next.js frontend).
+JWT is stored and passed via HTTP-only cookies (useful for SSR apps like Next.js).

 🧱 Built With

 NestJS

 TypeORM